Maple tree tapping glossary: Letters A to G

 Sugar maple – A species of maple tree commonly used for making maple syrup, selected because of the high sugar content of the sap

-Sugarsand – gritty mineral deposits that are created as the sap is concentrated during the process of making maple syrup
+Sugarsand – gritty mineral deposits that are created as the sap is concentrated during the process of making maple syrup.
+Most people will filter this out, rather than eat it, although a few enthusiasts do swear by it.

 Maple tree tapping glossary: Letters T – Z